 The Nissan 350Z is one of the most popular Japanese performance cars of the past 20 years.
+But how does the Nissan 350z stack up versus the Infiniti G35, which is a very close relative?

 People love the 350Z (also known as the Fairlady Z in some markets) for its attractive styling, strong performance and “back to basics” nature, being a naturally-aspirated, rear-wheel drive sports car.